Be very afraid.

 Coyote: (sheepishly) Sorry.
 I am a coyote.

-: Huh?
+Homer: Huh?
 Golf course?
 Did I dream that whole thing?
 Maybe the desert was just this sand trap.
 Oh, and I bet that crazy pyramid was just the pro shop.
 And that talking coyote was really just a talking dog.
-Dog

-: Hey, wait a minute!
+Homer: Hey, wait a minute!
 There's no such thing as a talking dog!
-Dog

 - Fish Tronaut: Almost the entire cast is made of talking animals, lead by the title character, followed by Zeek and other fishes, and all animals in the park.
 Humans are minority, there.

-- Scooby-Doo!
-Mystery Incorporated: Scooby has pretty much been upgraded from Speech-Impaired Animal; he has a lot more dialog and doesn't begin every word with an R sound.
+- This is more or less where Scooby begins the shift.
+Scooby has pretty much been upgraded from Speech-Impaired Animal; he has a lot more dialog and doesn't begin every word with an R sound.

 - Professor Pericles the parrot can also speak.